-Countryside Skills with Ranger Training NQ
+Countryside Skills with Ranger Training NQ Level 5

 What is special about this course?

-Take a step into a new career with this exciting new course.
+Take a step into a new career with this exciting course.
 A unique opportunity to learn skills that will develop your employment prospects while knowing you're contributing to the conservation of Scotland's countryside.

 West Highland College UHI is joining with Nevis Landscape Partnership to offer this rewarding and fast-paced course through the Nevis Volunteer Ranger Scheme so you can gain nationally recognised qualifications whilst working alongside well-known conservation bodies and landowners.

 You'll learn a wide range of practical skills, as well as specialising in Ranger Training, land use and visitor management issues.
 A regular one day a week work placement will put you in touch with potential employers and help you understand practical conservation, habitat monitoring and visitor related tasks.

 You'll also gain Industry Awards in specialist skills such as Dry-Stone Walling, Chainsaw Use, Quad Bikes, Navigation, Tree Survey and Outdoor First Aid, as well as your SQA Awards, John Muir Explorers award, and College Certificate.

 Lead members of the Nevis Landscape Partnership include:

 Students must be at least 16 years of age by the start date of the course.
 Some work placement sites and Industry Awards have a minimum age limit of 18 to undertake the award and if this applies, alternatives will be offered to our younger students.

 - Students must have an interest in, and enthusiasm for, taking on the whole package, from practical and often physically demanding outdoor work in all weathers, to classroom-based study.